maxamundsen/previous/src/pages/docs/running-locally.md

-# Running a WDE Server Locally
+# Running the WDE Server Locally

 After building the WDE project, you can run the server locally by executing the following inside a terminal: